8290821-cmyk/yufan-huang.github.io/content/projects/New/Index.md

     name: Watch Video
     url: https://youtu.be/FYQAWVqpLyY?si=XtxXyEAjfSMj3AUG
 tags:
-  - Mixed reality
+  - Virtual reality
-  - Doctor-patient relationship
+  - Sound interaction
-  - Interaction design
+  - Game design
 ---

-This project uses mixed reality technology and service design principles to redesign the breast cancer treatment process.
+This project uses an immersive VR environment where participants traverse a “canyon of sound” to explore and discover the building blocks of their ideal city.
-It aims to support both patients and doctors in surgical communication, helping women cope with body shame and feelings of helplessness after breast cancer.
+It aims to encourage users to reflect on their preferences and visions for future urban soundscapes by collecting and assembling different urban sound elements.

 ### Project Process
 ![Project Process](/uploads/Process_1_1.png)